industrialdev/wicket-wp-account-centre/docs/src/MethodRouter.md

 ## Error Handling
 - Throws an `\Exception` if you try to access a component instance that is not registered (e.g., `WACC()->NonExistentClass`).
 - Throws an `\Exception` if you call a method that does not exist on the `Helpers` class and is not a registered component name (e.g., `WACC()->undefinedHelperMethod()`).
 The error message will be similar to: `Method or class instance 'undefinedHelperMethod' does not exist.
-Available instances: MdpApi, Profile, OrganizationProfile, Blocks, User`.
+Available instances: Mdp, Profile, OrganizationProfile, Blocks, User`.